 1. Drakensberg Traverse, South Africa

-This spectacular hiking trail in an area of South Africa coined “the garden province” is risky right from the first step.
-Just to arrive at the trail, hikers must climb shaky chain ladders over rocky outcroppings, and the suggested 10-day hike requires six days of hiking of over 1,000 feet of elevation gains across unmarked, rugged terrain.
-Drakensberg Traverse takes hikers up multiple summits, including the highest peak in South Africa, and falls from these dicey hikes result in many of each year’s fatalities.
-But in recent years, hikers have also had to contend with robbers and other crimes directed at them while they are passing through some of the most beautiful but dangerous lands in the country.
+This spectacular hiking trail in an area of South Africa coined “the Garden Province” is risky right from the first step.
+To arrive at the trail, hikers must climb shaky chain ladders over rocky outcroppings, and the suggested 10-day hike requires six days of hiking of over 1,000 feet of elevation gains across unmarked, rugged terrain.
+Drakensberg Traverse takes hikers up multiple summits, including the highest peak in South Africa, and falls from these dicey hikes, which result in many of each year’s fatalities.
+But in recent years, hikers have also had to contend with robbers and other crimes directed at them while passing through some of the country’s most beautiful but dangerous lands.